MattEllis_NotEvenSpringsteen_16x9.jpg

 Over the years, Ellis and his band have performed at iconic venues and festivals including The Troubadour (L.A.), Pappy & Harriet’s (Joshua Tree), the Santa Monica Pier’s Twilight Series, The Americana Festival (Nashville), Abbot Kinney Festival, Desert Stars Festival, The Texas Crawfish Festival, and more.
 Whether opening for Kasey Chambers in front of 15,000 fans or sharing bills with acts like Calexico, Iron & Wine, and The White Buffalo, Ellis has carved out a reputation as a powerful live performer who thrives on connection with his audience.

-In recent years, Ellis has balanced raising his daughter with releasing a series of singles and working on a forthcoming full album.
-Desert Gold, Coming Back, and Broken Mind were all met with a warm response, receiving spins in the U.S., Europe, and back home in Australia.
+In recent years, Ellis has balanced raising his daughter with releasing a series of singles and working on his forthcoming, seventh album.
+The singles, Desert Gold, Coming Back, and Broken Mind were all met with a warm response, receiving spins in the U.S., Europe, and back home in Australia.

 Desert Gold